datamindedbe/dbt-testing-hackathon/README.md

 automatically do the following:
 - It woull automatically launch a local postgres server which can be used during the hackaton
 - It will automatically install the virtual environment, and set up DBT and our testing packages.

+Sometimes the python plugin shows a failure at the bottom right, when this happens you need to click on it and set the virtual environment to ```use Python from `python.defaultInterpreterPath` setting `./venv/bin/python````.
+This works correctly 90% of the time.
+Don't hesitate to reach out if you need help during the hackaton.

 After this automatic setup is done you can start using dbt, to set up the necessary data.
 Open a terminal in vscode: